gnugat/redaktilo/doc/01-usage.md

 **Note 2**: when opening a file, the current line is set to the first one.

-## Line insertion
+## Line manipulation

-Redaktilo allows you to the insert new lines.
-This is done relatively to the current line, either above or under:
+Redaktilo allows you to manipulate the lines of the opened File, relatively to the line currently selected.

+### Insertion

+New lines can be inserted above or under the current one:

 ```php
 $firstLine = 'We are the knights';